Operations Order No. 35

 Operations Order No. 35 was an order issued by the 509th Composite Group on August 5, 1945 for the atomic bombing mission on Hiroshima, Japan, during World War II.
 The Order was signed by Operations Officer Major James I. Hopkins, Jr. who would later fly Big Stink in the August 9, 1945 atomic bombing raid on Nagasaki, Japan, under the call sign "Dimples 90".

 History

 Pursuant to the terms of Operations Order No. 35, at 02:45 on August 6, 1945, the Enola Gay, a Boeing B-29 Superfortress bomber, departed North Field, Tinian, for Hiroshima, Japan, with Colonel Paul W. Tibbets, Jr. at the controls.
 Tinian was approximately 2,000 mi away from Japan, so it took six hours to reach the target at Hiroshima.

 The Little Boy atomic bomb was dropped over Hiroshima at 08:15 local time.
-Tibbets recalled that the city was covered with a tall mushroom cloud after the bomb was dropped.
+Tibbets recalled that a tall mushroom cloud covered the city after the bomb was dropped.